Course Number | Time | Location | Office Hours |

 Late Assignments

 Most assignments can be turned in within two days of their due dates without penalty.
-For example, if an assignment is due before class on a Monday, it may be turned in by Wednesday at midnight without penalty.
-However, please note that many assignments are intended to develop into conversations; even if you have not turned in a final document to me, you should be prepared to discuss your work in class.
+For example, if an assignment is due before a Monday class, it may be turned in by Wednesday at midnight without penalty.
+However, please note that some assignments are intended to develop into conversations; even if you have not turned in a final document to me, you should be prepared to discuss your work in class.

-Assignments may still be turned in after their late date.
-However, such assignments are considered “missing” (see section on grading below).
+Assignments including drafts may still be turned in after their late date.
+However, such assignments are considered “missing” (see section “Grading” below).
 If your work is consistently turned in late, this also may impact your grade unless you discuss this lateness with me.
 All assignments are due by the last day of the semester.

 Assignments